dotnet/docs/docs/csharp/roslyn/index.md

 ## Provide general guidance

-The .NET developer community has learned through experience patterns that work well, and patterns that are best avoided.
+The .NET developer community has discovered through experience patterns that work well, and patterns that are best avoided.
 Several community members have created analyzers that enforce those recommended patterns.
 As we learn more, there is always room for new ideas.